RISCC Leadership Team

 Will Pfadenhauer is a PhD student at UMass.
 He is currently studying biogeographic traits of plants with the goal of improving predictions of future invasions.

 Emily Posteraro is a Program Development Coordinator at the Invasive Species Centre (ISC).
-Based in southern Ontario, she works to prevent the spread of spotted lanternfly and coordinates efforts to address the cumulative impacts of invasive species and climate change.
+Based in Ontario, she works to prevent the spread of spotted lanternfly and coordinates efforts to address the cumulative impacts of invasive species and climate change.

 Aly Putnam is a PhD student at UMass.
 Her research focuses on interactions between non-native marine species and climate change.